alanorth/rmg-linux-migration-2014/README.md

-# HPC Users Group #4

-This is a presentation I gave at the 4th HPC Users Group meeting at ILRI, Kenya.
-It's an informal group I created to encourage good practices amongst the users of ILRI's research computing platform.
+# RMG Linux Migration 2014

+This is a presentation I gave to the ILRI, Kenya Research Methods Group to pre- pare them for moving to Linux on their work machines.
+I wanted them to unders- tand where Linux came from, and why it's important to use Linux for scientific work.

-You can view the presentation on GitHub Pages [here](http://alanorth.github.io/hpc-users-group4).
+You can view the presentation on GitHub Pages [here](http://alanorth.github.io/rmg-linux-migration-2014).

 ## LICENSE